 Finally, under section 1256 of the Tax Code, profits and losses on transactions in certain exchange-traded options (SPXpm included) are entitled to be taxed at a rate equal to 60% long term and 40% short term capital gain or loss, provided that the investor involved and the strategy employed satisfy the criteria of the Tax Code*.

 So, if you are considering an option position based on an outlook for the S&P 500 index, take a look at the new SPXpm options.
 They are fully electronic so the market you see is what you get.
 Also, you can get a lot more bang for your buck relative to SPY options.Click here to learn more about SPXpm options.

 CFA – Instructor – The Options Institute

-Options involve risk and are not suitable for all investors.
+Options involve risk and are not suitable for all investors; in fact there may be no 100% safe option strategies.
 Prior to buying or selling an option, a person must receive a copy of Characteristics and Risks of Standardized Options.
 Copies are available from your broker, by calling 1-888-OPTIONS, or from The Options Clearing Corporation at www.theocc.com. * Investors should consult with their tax advisors to determine how the profit and loss on any particular option strategy will be taxed.
 Tax laws and regulations change from time to time and may be subject to varying interpretations.
 C2, C2 Options Exchange and SPXpm are service marks of C2 Options Exchange, Incorporated (C2).
 S&P®, S&P 500® and SPDR® are registered trademarks of Standard & Poor’s Financial Services, LLC and are licensed for use by C2.
 Copyright © 2012 C2.
 All rights reserved.